Protection Against Violence

 Members and associates of the university should be encouraged not to accept violence and sexualized discrimination, but to make their rejection unmistakably clear and to take active action against it.

-In an Emergency - Campus-Security
+In Case of Emergency - Campus-Security

 The university security service is there for your safety around the clock, including weekends.
 You can reach the campus security at: +49 228 73-7444